nginxinc/nginx-service-mesh/docs/content/tutorials/kic/deploy-with-kic.md

       nsm.nginx.com/daemonset: <name of NGINX Ingress Controller DaemonSet>
       ```

    This allows metrics scraped from NGINX Ingress Controller Pods to be associated with the resource that created the Pods.

+#### Enabling NGINX Plus Ingress Controller Metrics

+To enable the additional metrics collection for the NGINX Plus Ingress Controller, take the following step:

+1. Add the additional command line arguments `-enable-prometheus-metrics` and `-enable-latency-metrics`
+    The NGINX Plus Ingress Controller exposes [NGINX metrics](https://github.com/nginxinc/nginx-prometheus-exporter#exported-metrics) and latency metrics
+    in Prometheus format via the `/metrics` path on port 9113.
+This port is customizable via the `-prometheus-metrics-listen-port` command-line argument; consult the
+    [Command Line Arguments](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/command-line-arguments/) section of the NGINX Ingress Controller docs for more information on available command line arguments.

 ### View the metrics in Prometheus